41 Easy Jobs That Pay Well and Offer Low Stress

 Some people actually do have easy jobs that pay well.
 So you may not have to choose between painless work and a good wage.
 It's possible to get both.
 And, depending on the particular opportunity, you might not even need much training from a trade school, college or university.

 Of course, finding high-paying, easy jobs definitely requires effort.
 After all, millions of Americans want them.
 They want work that doesn't cause stress, fatigue, or burnout, all of which are widespread problems.
-In fact, one survey has shown that about 40 percent of the nation's workers have jobs that come with high or extreme levels of stress.
-And other surveys and studies have shown that many people consider their jobs as the top stressor in their lives and that no other life stressor is more strongly associated with health problems.*
+In fact, a survey by the National Institute for Occupational Safety and Health found that about 40 percent of the nation's workers have jobs that come with high or extreme levels of stress.
+And other surveys and studies have shown that many people consider their jobs as the top stressor in their lives and that no other life stressor is more strongly associated with health problems.

 But what makes a job easy?
 Everyone seems to have a different perspective.
 One person's easy job could be another person's nightmare.
 Some people prefer the comfort of calm, consistent, and simple routines, whereas other people need stimulating challenges in order to stave off boredom.
 So the criteria used in determining whether or not a job is easy can be quite varied.
 For example, depending on the person, an easy job might be defined by one or more factors such as: